Cabinet of the United Kingdom: Importance

 The combined effect of the prime minister's ability to control Cabinet by circumventing effective discussion in Cabinet and the executive's ability to dominate parliamentary proceedings places the British prime minister in a position of great power, that has been likened to an elective dictatorship (a phrase coined by Quintin Hogg, Baron Hailsham of St Marylebone in 1976).
 The relative inability of Parliament to hold the Government of the day to account is often cited by the UK media as a justification for the vigour with which they question and challenge the Government.

 The classic view of Cabinet Government was laid out by Walter Bagehot in The English Constitution (1867) in which he described the prime minister as the primus-inter-pares ("first among equals").
 The view was questioned by Richard Crossman in The Myths of Cabinet Government (1972) and by Tony Benn.
 They were both members of the Labour governments of the 1960s and thought that the position of the prime minister had acquired more power so that prime ministerial government was a more apt description.
 Crossman stated that the increase in the power of the prime minister resulted from power of centralised political parties, the development of a unified civil service, and the growth of the prime minister's private office and Cabinet secretariat.

 Graham Allen (a government whip during Tony Blair's first government) makes the case in The Last Prime Minister: Being Honest About the UK Presidency (2003) that the office of prime minister has presidential powers, as did Michael Foley in The British Presidency (2000).
 However, the power that a prime minister has over his or her cabinet colleagues is directly proportional to the amount of support that they have with their political parties and this is often related to whether the party considers them to be an electoral asset or liability.
 Also when a party is divided into factions a prime minister may be forced to include other powerful party members in the Cabinet for party political cohesion.
 The prime minister's personal power is also curtailed if their party is in a power-sharing arrangement, or a formal coalition with another party (as happened in the coalition government of 2010 to 2015).

 Current Cabinet

-The current cabinet is led by Prime Minister Keir Starmer and succeeded the Sunak ministry.
-This is Starmer's second cabinet following the 2024 General Election.
+The current cabinet is led by Prime Minister Andy Burnham and succeeded the Starmer ministry.
+This is Burnham's first cabinet following the resignation of Keir Starmer on 20 July 2026.

-As of September 2025, the makeup of the current Cabinet is as follows:
+As of 20 July 2026, the makeup of the Cabinet is as follows: